 CAMPO is conducting a Mobility Management Program (MMP) Implementation joint study, in partnership with Wake County, the City of Raleigh, and the Town of Cary, per CAMPO's FY22 UPWP (to be amended to include Raleigh and Cary).
 A Request for Proposals was issued for a phased approach study to collect proposals from 4/9/21 to 4/30/21.
 The Notice to Proceed to the consulting firm Nelson Nygaard Associates, Inc. was issued August 11th to begin the mobility management program study.
 This study advances the Mobility Coordination Committee's short term work found in the updated regional 2018 Coordinated Public Transit Human Services Transportation/Wake Transit Plan.
-The Technical Steering Committee made up of transportation study to study advances the study after the study about the study study after the study about the study study and the study after the study about the study about the study after the study about the work scope and provided input such as on definitions for a successful mobility management program.
+The Technical Steering Committee made up of transportation stakeholders kick off meeting occurred on August 31st.
+TSC members learned about the study work scope/schedule, expectations of the committee, and other items and provided input to the project team on topics such as their definitions for a successful mobility management program.

-Phase I of the study includes the review and analysis of existing and pending regional studies, plans and programs, analyzing the impact of a mobility management program on each existing transportation program as well as a recommendation regarding potentially hiring a regional mobility manager.
-Phase I also includes the drafting of a high level "white paper" identifying benefits and challenges a MMP may create for the existing regional transportation programs, a best practices and peer review, Board and stakeholder outreach and presentations and development of an Interlocal Agreement for agencies able to participate in Phase II.
-Phase II, which is the actual implementation plan for the mobility management program, includes analysis of operational details, implementing a public outreach strategy and a final report.
+Phase I of the study includes the review and analysis of existing and pending regional studies, plans and programs, analyzing the impact of a mobility management program on each existing transportation program, drafting a public engagement plan as well as a recommendation regarding potentially hiring a regional mobility manager.
+Phase I also includes the drafting of a high level "white paper" identifying benefits and challenges a MMP may create for the existing regional transportation programs, a best practices and peer review, Board, stakeholder and public outreach and presentations and development of an Interlocal Agreement for agencies able to participate in Phase II.
+Phase II, which is the actual implementation plan for the mobility management program, includes final development and analysis of operational details, implementing the full public outreach strategy and a final report.

-This month, the project team will work on Tasks 2 and 3 compiling and reviewing key plans, studies and programs and will be preparing for Board presentations coming in Task 4.
+During the TSC Workshop#1, held September 21st, the group began discussions on key plans and made scheduling adjustments.
+Workshop #2 is scheduled for October 19th.
+Over the next several months, the project team will work on Tasks 2 and 3 compiling and reviewing key regional plans, studies and programs and Task 5 - the peer reviews.
+Task 4- preparing a Public Engagement Strategy will be next while jurisdictional Board presentations will be coming in the beginning of the new year.
 Anticipated project completion is June 2023.
 (Staff contact: Crystal Odum)